-Parking for Gold
+Welcome to the National Valet Olympics

 At first glance, an Olympics organized entirely around valet parking seems absurd: a luxury service treated as a Decathlon.
 Yet the Valet Olympics draw attention to a line of work—or, as some would say, an emerging motorsport—that few ever pause to consider.
 Successful valets boast automotive skills unappreciated outside the parking lot.
 And valet parking is a hidden vein of economic opportunity that provides full-time work, first jobs, and summer employment to thousands.
 For immigrants from Nigeria, India, or Ecuador, or displaced by war in Iraq, the industry can supply a much-needed foothold in the United States, even launching a lifelong career.
 What’s more, as cities grow in size and complexity, America’s urban centers are becoming harder to navigate—with byzantine parking laws, dense downtowns that require real-life Tetris skills to park, and massive lots located blocks from the venues they serve.
 All of this makes valets, as they invisibly rearrange streets, the set designers of every busy cityscape.
 Giving them an arena to demonstrate their talents is, in this sense, a no-brainer.

-For these licensed and overlooked workers, the National Valet Olympics are an opportunity to gather in a different city every other year to ask: Who is the Tom Brady of the parking lot, the LeBron James of a well-packed sedan?
+For these licensed and overlooked workers, the National Valet Olympics are an opportunity to gather in a different city every other year to ask: Who is the Tom Brady of the American parking lot, the LeBron James of a well-packed sedan?
 Perhaps it was the valet who last parked your car.
 Competitive parking doesn’t (yet) inspire the popular imagination like NASCAR or the NBA.
 But a handful of enthusiasts are trying to change that.

 Ellis M. Dumont founded Advanced Parking Concepts in Verona, New Jersey, when he was 28 years old.
 Now 60, Dumont is outgoing, generous, and insistent that his valets live up to a code he calls the APC Way: a combination of professionalism, moral grace, and raw parking skill.
 At the 2017 Olympics, for example, after the final event had been scored and rival teams had wandered off, it was APC who stayed behind to break down tables and re-stack chairs.
 A more extraordinary example of the APC Way came in 1991, during the “Perfect Storm,” a nor’easter that rocked the Atlantic coast, flooding APC’s parking lots so quickly that valets couldn’t move clients’ vehicles without risk of drowning.
 That’s when one of APC’s regional managers, a recreational SCUBA diver, made his way to a submerged parking lot, donned his gear, and did reconnaissance dives through the murky water to confirm that no vehicles could be saved.
 Under Dumont’s direction, APC has won Best Attitude at every Valet Olympics since the games’ inception in 2009.